 PhD trajectories in the Netherlands are internationally recognized as being of high quality.
 PhD publications are in both qualitative and quantitative terms highly ranked.
 Overall, PhD candidates play an important role in the academic output of Dutch universities.
 They make up almost thirty percent of the total number of scientific staff of universities.
 In general, PhDs in the Netherlands are regarded as employees rather than students.

-The detailed plans of different universities that want to participate in the bursary experiment are not yet presented.
-With this page, we will try to keep you up-to-date on what the proposed plans are.
+With this page, we will try to keep you up-to-date on the experiment.
+You can also find links to publications, however most are in Dutch.
 Any questions on this topic may be adressed to PNN through email@example.com.

 Overview of relevant PNN press releases: